 “Now, now,” she said calmly.
 “You were asked kindly to keep your manners.”
 She bit the candy.
 I heard it crack.
 “And your seat.”

 “Why?”
 I asked.
 “So I can get giddy off the scent of the flowers and end up agreeing to something I shouldn’t?”
 I pointed.
 “Hyoscyamus niger.
 Commonly known as black henbane.
 Wouldn’t have remembered it if not for those distinctive striations.
 But then, poisonous flowers are a little like poisonous snakes.”
 I was looking squarely at her.
-“A deterrent does no good if you don’t advertise.”
+“They like to advertise.”

 Granny Tuesday smiled.
 She sat back in her wheelchair and relaxed for the first time.
 She even lifted her heavy rudder boot onto the footplate.
 But her hands were still shaking and she crossed them in her lap.